Understanding Work Study

-You’ll earn at least the current state minimum wage (currently $11.00/hr), but the amount could be higher depending on the type of work you do and the skills required.
+You’ll earn at least the current state minimum wage ($15.74/hr. beginning January 2023), but the amount could be higher depending on the type of work you do and the skills required.
 Your total Federal Work Study award depends on your level of need and the number of hours available to work at the on campus employers at which you are applying for employment.
-Commissions or fees must not be paid to Federal Work Study students.
-The average amount earned in the work study program in 2015-16 was $2,343, while the largest amount earned was $8,575.
+Commissions or stipends cannot be paid in the Federal Work Study program.

 2: State Work Study

 In addition to the Federal Work Study program, Washington also provides a Work Study program in which students can work for an off campus employer part-time while going to school.